adidas/coding-challenges/adidas-ascii-logo/README.md

 This challenge consists of implementing a function which, with the width of the stripe, returns the adidas logo using `@` character.

+_Extra:_ the goal is not only to return the adidas logo, but implementing the function with the less number of characters possible.

 ## Requirements

 It has to satisfy the next requirements: